surfing in Massachusetts

 • Cold water

-• Where to eat in Massachusetts?
+Where to surf in Massachusetts?

 As a general rule, the northern beaches of MA way more remote, while the southern beaches are generally better surf spots but can attract crowds out of Boston.
 Lets go in that direction below…